LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/post-conversation-survey.md

 indicator: both
 ---

-A post-conversation survey flow is triggered at the end of a conversation with an agent or custom bot.
+A Post-Conversation Survey flow is triggered at the end of a conversation with an agent or custom bot.
 You can use it to obtain feedback from the consumer on the consumer's experience with your brand.
-A survey bot is a great way to measure agent/bot and skill performance and to identify opportunities to improve on your quality targets.
+A Survey Bot is a great way to measure agent/bot and skill performance and to identify opportunities to improve on your quality targets.

 Survey bots can be integrated with Functions.
-A `lambada` can be invoke when the Survey start (at the end of the conversation) and when teh survey ends.
+A `lambda` can be invoked when the Survey starts (at the end of the conversation) and when teh survey ends.
 In comparison to the [chat post survey](function-as-a-service-use-cases-post-chat-survey-transcripts.html) this integration will not send any automated emails.

 {: .important}
 Post Conversation Survey Bot is only available for **Messaging**, not for chat.